JonFerraiolo/eyevocalize/README.md

 # tts
 Text to speech Web app

-Runs in browser.
 Provides UI for quick access to saved phrases.

+Runs in browser!!!